 With finals approaching, paper deadlines looming and the holidays just around the corner, the end of the fall semester at Binghamton can be a lot more stressful than it needs to be.
 Be sure to take advantage of campus resources and attend events to alleviate your stress, and don’t forget about all of the mental health services available both on and off campus.

 Attend Stress-free Bing events

 Finals aren't that fun, so take some time to de-stress with pooch petting, luxury lounging and a whole host of other relaxing events.

-The Multicultural Resource Center will also have extended hours to support students during finals; they have resources like a Meditation and Prayer Room.
+The Multicultural Resource Center also has a lot to offer, like a Meditation and Prayer Room.
 Check out all the resources available.

 The University Counseling Center offers a number of helpful services.
 You can call the center at 607-777-2772 to schedule an appointment or for general concerns.

 Health Promotion and Prevention Services, located on the third floor of Old O'Connor Hall, provides many resources, including help for mental health issues.
 Feel free to stop by.